olinjs/olinjs/deepdives/WebGL/README.md

 ![I know the arrow on the left is upside down.
 Blame John C. Hart at University of Illinois.](./images/rendering_pipeline.png)

 Its job is to take a buffer containing the model's coordinates transfer and convert it to colored pixels on the screen.
 As you can see there are a lot of steps to this, and most of them are directly controlled by code we write.
 Lets go through the steps quickly:
 1. The modeling transform converts the coordinate system of our model into world coordinates.
 2. The viewing transform converts the coordinate system of the world to camera coordinates.
 3. The perspective transform applies a distortion that gives the image depth.

-   The next steps are handled for us by the graphics card, so we do not have to worry about how the clipped perspective coordinates are transfered into fragments.
+   The next steps are handled for us by the graphics hardware, so we do not have to worry about how the clipped perspective coordinates are transfered into fragments.

 4. Fragments are shaded or given a color vector.

-The rest of the pipeline is also handled by the graphics card so we do not need to worry generally about how fragments' colors are interpolated.
+The rest of the pipeline is also handled by the graphics hardware so we do not need to worry generally about how fragments' colors are interpolated.

 Based on this pipeline, you can sort of see that we are dealing with two types of information: Coordinates (vertices) and Fragments.
 You will soon see that we will need to write individual blocks of code or shaders to handle them.